 protocol, or protocol-required visits and procedures.

-20. Receives concurrent strong inhibitors or inducers of major cytochrome P450 enzymes
+20. Receives concurrent strong inhibitors of cytochrome P450 2C8.

 22. Is pregnant or breastfeeding.